Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/roadmap.md

     - Add ability to isolate subset of points
     - Add image support
 - Batch-Checks
-    - Monitoring batches of tabular data with set of researched metrics
+    - Monitoring batches of tabular data with a set of researched metrics
     - Add support for image data type
 - Root Cause
     - Performance fixes